This site is intended only for residents of the United States and Puerto Rico.

 Medicine icon

-• Your healthcare provider can either send your prescription to Pfizer Dermatology Patient Access™ and enroll you in the program or they can send it directly to a specialty pharmacy
+Your healthcare provider (HCP) may have sent your prescription to Pfizer Dermatology Patient Access for prescription support, or they may have sent it directly to a specialty pharmacy

 Group 13